 It’s a fun activity that you know kids would love to do.
 And it’s also a good starting point when you’re studying all about potential and kinetic energy.

-If you want a dramatic effect, you will need lots of popsicle sticks — hundreds preferably.
+You don’t to buy any Science kit or toy for this Physics experiment.
+However, if you want a dramatic effect, you will need lots of popsicle sticks — hundreds preferably.
 And you will need lots of patience too.

 This isn’t an easy one to do with preschoolers unless they’re really patient and can wait while you patiently arrange the popsicles together into a chain.
 Older kids will have a “bomb” though!